Rashmi Guptey

 The current regime has focused on catapulting entrepreneurs throughout India.
 As a leading entrepreneur, do you envision any policy changes that will enable India to become the leader in Entrepreneurial space?

-in turn, improves people’s lives, which is ultimately the goal of both government and entrepreneurs.
+Entrepreneurship, as investors think about it, is about driving tangible gains in productivity that have a measurable impact on GDP.
+This, in turn, improves people’s lives, which is ultimately the goal of both government and entrepreneurs.
 A McKinsey study called attention to a concept called the Empowerment Line, which focuses on access to eight basic human needs that contribute to a minimum acceptable standard of living: food, energy, housing, drinking water, sanitation, health care, education and social security.
 There are 680 million Indians living below this line and it will require $69 billion (4% of GDP) to elevate them above this line.
 While we consider subsidies and government spending to improve people’s lives, technology and entrepreneurship can have a multiplier effect in improving productivity and facilitating required incremental GDP growth.
 Entrepreneurship is all about creating amazing, impactful businesses.
 However, as every entrepreneur knows, success only comes after numerous attempts and countless failures.
 We need a system that makes it easy for an entrepreneur to experiment, fail and learn.

-a company—and more importantly, shutting it down —needs to be easy.
+As the new government executes its “make in India” policy, it would be beneficial if it could take into account how to enable failure.
+With the cost of technology declining, and the pace of innovation increasing and spreading globally at a more rapid rate, the process of setting up a company—and more importantly, shutting it down —needs to be easy.
 Entrepreneurs need to focus their initial capital and energy on their product and market t.
 Easy access to capital for early-stage ideas can go a long way towards enabling entrepreneurs and investors to take quick, inexpensive risks that may deliver huge gains.
 These risks need to be taken knowing that the administrative costs of failure will not be significant.
 Reassessing the angel tax, the idea of convertible notes, bridge nancing and director’s liabilities in these early-stage opportunities can have significant impact.